copier-org/copier/CONTRIBUTION.md

-A template developer should be able to run a single command like `copier preview` that renders their template locally into a temporary directory and automatically re-renders it every time they save a change, without any manual steps in between — similar to hot-reloading in React development.
+A template developer should be able to run a single command like `copier preview` that renders their template locally into a temporary directory and automatically re-renders it every time they save a change, without any manual steps in between, similar to hot-reloading in React development.

 ### Current Behavior